naugusti528/DeepAO_for_blurry_retinae/README.md

 # DeepAO_for_blurry_retinae
-I use a U-Net architecture deep neural network to implement deconvolution on synthetically blurred retinal images.
+An end-to-end deep learning project exploring blind image deconvolution for retinal imaging using a U-Net architecture.

+This project investigates whether a convolutional neural network can reconstruct sharp retinal fundus images from synthetically blurred inputs.
+If it can, we can automate and improve disease detection effectively.

+This is a work in progress.

 ## Background:
-Retinal image of an eye is blurry due to the eye’s vision issues (nearsightedness, farsightedness, some other kind of myopia)
+Retinal image of an eye is blurry due to the eye’s vision issues (nearsightedness, farsightedness, some other kind of myopia) or things like patients moving or a blurry camera.
+Poor image quality can reduce diagnostic accuracy and may require patients to undergo repeat imaging.
+This project explores whether deep learning can automatically recover sharp retinal images from blurred observations.

 ## Objective:
-Take clean retinal images, artificially blur them by applying Gaussian noise, and then apply what’s called Deep-AO deblurring, where we treat blind deconvolution as an image-to-image (I2I) translation task.
+To train a deep neural network capable of learning the inverse mapping from blurred retinal images to their corresponding sharp images.
+Instead of manually estimating the source of blur, this project formulates blind deconvolution as an image-to-image translation problem using supervised learning.

 ## Blind deconvolution:
 We can do deconvolution while being blind to the cause of the blur.
 I2I translation: mapping input images to desired output images (both are given)

-## Architecture:
+## Model Architecture:
-I use a U-Net deep learning architecture deep neural network to implement deconvolution on synthetically blurred retinal images.
+I use a U-Net deep learning architecture to implement deconvolution on synthetically blurred retinal images.
 U-Net – encoder→bottleneck→decoder→[skip connections]
 Type of learning: Supervised learning - direct learning Loss functions: MSE (standard) + Structural Similarity Index (SSIM) to mimic human vision

 ## Core Logic:
-We have y = k*x + n, where x is the ground truth, y is the input blurred image, k is the point spread function, and n is noise.
+We have y = k*x + n, where x is the ground truth (original image), y is the observed blurred image, k is the point spread function, and n is noise.
 We are given y, and we must derive x.

 ## Data Specifications
 The Kaggle dataset used for this project is 22 GB and is excluded via the .gitignore to maintain a lightweight and fast codebase.